-B. Criteria for Eligibility to Participate in Research Infrastructure Improvement Track-1 (RII Track-1)
+B. Criteria for Eligibility to Participate in RII Track-1

 Research Infrastructure Improvement Program Track-1 (RII Track-1) eligibility is based on a jurisdiction's recent five-year history of total funds awarded by NSF relative to the Foundation's total research budget for that same period.
-The current table of eligible jurisdictions is available on the NSF EPSCoR website (see RII eligibility).
+The current table of eligible jurisdictions is available on the NSF EPSCoR website (see EPSCoR eligibility).
+Only eligible jurisdictions without a current RII Track-1 award or those with current RII Track-1 awards that expire before October 1, 2023 may submit a proposal in this RII Track-1 competition.

-A "new" EPSCoR-eligible jurisdiction is defined as a State, US Territory, or US Commonwealth that previously did not qualify via the established eligibility criteria in any prior year, but has become eligible under the current NSF EPSCoR eligibility list.
-To be eligible to apply for EPSCoR RII funding, a new jurisdiction must demonstrate its commitment to develop its research foundation and to improve the quality of STEM research conducted at its universities and colleges, by:
+A new EPSCoR-eligible jurisdiction is defined as a State, US Territory, or US Commonwealth that previously did not qualify via the established eligibility criteria in any prior year but has become eligible under the current NSF EPSCoR eligibility list.
+To be eligible to apply for EPSCoR RII funding, a new EPSCoR-eligible jurisdiction must demonstrate its commitment to develop its research foundation and improve the quality of STEM research conducted at its universities and colleges, by:

-- Applying for, and receiving, an EPSCoR RII Track-1 Planning Grant; and - Developing a jurisdictional Science and Technology (S&T) Plan.
+- Applying for, and receiving, an EPSCoR RII Track-1 planning grant; and - Developing a jurisdictional Science and Technology (S&T) Plan.

 It may occur that a jurisdiction was previously eligible for EPSCoR support, then became ineligible for one or more years due to exceeding the established eligibility criteria, and then again became EPSCoR-eligible under the established criteria.
 In this case, the re-entering jurisdiction must again demonstrate its commitment to developing research capacity and improving the quality of STEM research and education at its universities and colleges.
-Although a new planning grant is strongly encouraged in such a case, EPSCoR will instead allow a jurisdiction to proceed directly to a proposal submission if it can provide documentation demonstrating that it has the administrative infrastructure in place to effectively manage RII awards (i.e., an active jurisdictional steering committee with current by-laws), as well as a current jurisdictional S&T Plan.
-A jurisdiction will be deemed eligible to apply for EPSCoR RII funding after this documentation has been provided to NSF EPSCoR and approved by NSF.
+Although a new planning grant is strongly encouraged in such a case, the jurisdiction may submit a proposal in this RII Track-1 competition if it can provide documentation demonstrating that it has the administrative infrastructure in place to effectively manage RII awards (i.e., an active jurisdictional steering committee with current by-laws), as well as a current jurisdictional S&T Plan.

-Please see information available at the NSF EPSCoR Website for eligibility and other information pertaining to the program.
+Additional information regarding eligibility is available at the NSF EPSCoR Website.